ymz-ncnk/musgo/README.md

 1. With MusGo you can encode/decode your data really fast.
 2. Encoded values take up so little space because the serialization format is very simple.
-3. Moreover, with MusGo invalid data decodes almost instantly, see the Validation section.
+3. You can set up validators for structure fields.
+This will save time when deconding invalid structures, see the [Validation](#validation) section.

 # Binary serialization format
 [github.com/ymz-ncnk/musgen](https://github.com/ymz-ncnk/musgen)